Shetland HVDC Connection: Route

 The interconnector starts at the Upper Kergord Valley converter station in Shetland.
 From the converter station an underground cable runs to a landing area in Weisdale Voe.
 From there, a subsea cable runs to landfall at Noss Head in Caithness, with onward connection to an HVDC switching station north of the village of Staxigoe in Caithness.

 The route of the cable crosses TAT-10, TAT-14 and Atlantic Crossing 1 telecommunication cables and the Piper–Flotta oil pipeline.

 Technical description

-The interconnector will connect to the existing 320 kV Caithness - Moray Link to form a three terminal HVDC network, with converter stations at Spittal in Caithness; Blackhillock Substation in Moray; and Upper Kergord on Shetland.
-The Shetland leg will have a power rating of 600 MW; the Spittal and Blackhillock converters are rated at 800 MW and 1,200 MW respectively.
-This will be the first multi-terminal HVDC interconnection in Europe.
+The interconnector connects to the existing 320 kV Caithness - Moray Link to form a three terminal HVDC network, with converter stations at Spittal in Caithness; Blackhillock Substation in Moray; and Upper Kergord on Shetland.
+The Shetland leg has a power rating of 600 MW; the Spittal and Blackhillock converters are rated at 800 MW and 1,200 MW respectively.
+This was the first multi-terminal HVDC interconnection installed in Europe, and the second in the world, after one in China.